Making golf safe for everyone

 The COACHING ASSOCIATION OF CANADA offers a variety of training programs that empower coaches with knowledge and skills, promote ethics, foster positive attitudes, build competence, and increase the credibility and recognition of coaches.

-The COMMIT TO KIDS program helps child-serving organizations reduce the risk of sexual abuse and create safer environments for children in their care.
+The COMMIT 2 KIDS program helps child-serving organizations reduce the risk of sexual abuse and create safer environments for children in their care.

 - Commit 2 kids – Working Together to Keep Kids Safe in Sport